 Caption: A professional arborist trimming a tree

-Calling an arborist means minimizing safety risk and letting an experienced pro handle the cutting.
-They’ll also make sure to assess other branches and recommend other moves for maintaining the tree’s health.
+Calling an arborist means minimizing safety risks and letting an experienced pro handle the cutting.
+They’ll also assess other branches and recommend other moves for maintaining the tree’s health.

 3. Tree Branch Cutter– What to Pay Attention to When Trimming Tree Limbs?